YohannanKPhilip/Pharmacy-Management-System/README.md

 - multi-user login

-used Python, html & css(in QT Desginer) and SQL Database
+used Python, css and SQL Database